oddbird/oddleventy/content/blog/2023/unintuitive-objects.md

 {{ embed.img(
   src='blog/2023/disney-rectangles.jpg',
-  alt='disneyplus website with rows of shows designed as indentical rectangles' ) }}
+  alt='DisneyPlus website with rows of shows designed as identical rectangles' ) }}

 It is quite easy to skim.